 - 1.1.
-Applicants must have earned at least a U.S. bachelor's degree from an accredited institution or an equivalent non-U.S. bachelor's degree as determined by a NACES-approved evaluation service from an accredited international institution. - 1.2.
+Applicants must have earned at least a bachelor's degree from an accredited U.S. institution or its international equivalent from an accredited international institution, as determined by an internal evaluation or a NACES-approved evaluation service. - 1.2.
 When evaluating the academic preparedness of the applicants, the institution considers other markers of rigor.
 For example, it considers the academic rankings and admittance rate of the institutions a student has previously attended as well as the student's professional experience.